 It would be useful if you have:

 - Teaching experience, with a preference for experience in secondary schools.

 - A clear understanding of how teachers work and how school decision-making works.

 What you’ll get from us:

-- An opportunity to shape and grow an award-winning social enterprise that has the potential to transform the way that young people engage with environmental issues.
+- An opportunity to work in an award-winning social enterprise that is transforming the way that schools respond to the climate crisis.

 - A supportive and encouraging environment in which to grow your skills and knowledge.

-- 25 days annual leave per year pro rata.
+- 33 days annual leave per year including bank holidays pro rata.

 Location: Delivery to schools in Westminster, Mitcham, and Edmonton, possibly visits to other schools around London and the rest of the country.
 When not on school visits, remote working.

 To apply: Please download this application form, complete it, and email it to Tom Hague: firstname.lastname@example.org